nmshd/connector-manager/README.md

 cman <command>

 Commands:
-  cman init       Initialize the connector manager. cman create     Create a new connector instance cman list       List all connector instances cman delete     Delete a connector instance cman start      Start one or all connector instance(s) cman stop       Stop one or all connector instance(s) cman restart    Restart one or all connector instance(s) cman logs       Show logs for a connector instance cman update     Update one or all connector instance(s) cman dashboard  show the dashboard cman info       show information about the connector manager
+  cman init        Initialize the connector manager. cman create      Create a new connector instance cman list        List all connector instances cman show        Show information for a specific connector instance cman delete      Delete a connector instance cman start       Start one or all connector instance(s) cman stop        Stop one or all connector instance(s) cman restart     Restart one or all connector instance(s) cman logs        Show logs for a connector instance cman update      Update one or all connector instance(s) cman excel       Commands to synchronize your connector instances with an Excel file. cman dashboard   Show the dashboard cman tui         Start the Connector Terminal UI (TUI) for the connector with the given id. cman info        Show information about the connector manager cman completion  generate completion script

 Options:
   -h, --help  Show help                                                [boolean]